Reinforcement Learning with Neural Networks for Quantum Multiple Hypothesis Testing

-where $\text{P}_{\text{succ, coll}}\bigg(\{ \rho_{j}^{\mathcal{S} \backslash l} \} \ \big | \ q, d_{n-|\mathcal{S}\backslash \ell|} = d' \bigg)$ equals the success probability of implementing an optimal collective measurement on the remaining subsystems (with indices belonging to set $\mathcal{S} \backslash l$), given the prior for round $j$ was $q$ and the outcome of action $a$ was $d'$.
+where $\text{P}_{\text{succ, coll}}\big(\{ \rho_{j}^{\mathcal{S} \backslash l} \} \ \big | \ q, d_{n-|\mathcal{S}\backslash \ell|} = d' \big)$ equals the success probability of implementing an optimal collective measurement on the remaining subsystems (with indices belonging to set $\mathcal{S} \backslash l$), given the prior for round $j$ was $q$ and the outcome of action $a$ was $d'$.

 In the special case where $m=n=3$, all candidate states are pure states, and all subsystems identical copies, the performance of the SDP-based local algorithm and the RLNN algorithm appear to be identical for each of 5 random trials, as depicted in Fig. ~\ref{fig:SDP_local_RLNN}.
-However, when $n=4$ and the candidate states are not necessarily composed of pure identical copies, a significant gap appears between the RLNN results and the SDP-based local algorithm, as shown in Fig. ~\ref{fig:SDP_local_RLNN5}.
+However, we demonstrate that simpler locally adaptive strategies such as the min-entropy approach are not sufficient to find the optimal locally adaptive strategy, as when $n=4$ and the candidate states are mixed, a significant gap appears between the RLNN results and the SDP-based local algorithm, as shown in Fig. ~\ref{fig:SDP_local_RLNN5}.